arvigeus/AZ-204/Topics/CosmoDB.md

 ## [Change feed](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed)

+Enabled by default.
 Records changes in a container in chronological order.
+Order is guaranteed within each logical partition key value, but not across them.
 It listens for changes and then returns an ordered list of modified documents, which can be processed asynchronously and incrementally.
 Currently, the change feed shows all inserts and updates but not deletes.
 You can add a "deleted" attribute to items you plan to delete, setting its value to "true" and adding a time-to-live (TTL) value for automatic deletion.

 There are two ways to interact with the change feed: push and pull models.
 In the push model, the change feed processor automatically sends work to a client.
 The pull model requires the client to request work from the server, providing low-level control of processing.
 The push model is generally recommended.
 The pull model offers extra control for specific use-cases like reading changes from a specific partition key, controlling change processing speed, or performing a one-time read for tasks like data migration.